 That was when I met my public defender for the first time.
 “No worries,” she whispered to me.
 “You’re a first timer, they’ll offer you diversion.”

-The judge instructed me not to talk to Hope.
+The judge instructed me not to talk to Faith.
 That would be difficult especially since she’s my tenant and resides in the same house.
 I would have to talk to her regarding safety and security issues and maybe even ask for rent.

 When they let me go, I was released with no ID, no money.
 I was elated to see daylight but for once in my life felt like I had no identity.

 They told me I could use my red wristband to ride the metro for free.
 I was too ashamed to even have it on.
 You can usually point out the people who just got released – they’re the ones with a big smile and no shoelaces.

 Tomorrow I could return to 7D to retrieve my wallet and cash.
 Next time I won’t bring so much money with me – I’m not going to the casino.
 Dress comfortably and don’t wear a belt or shoestrings.

 If you’ve never spent a night in prison, it’s definitely an eye-opening experience.